mitchellbpowell/website/p/odds-and-ends.md

 people would not have embraced agricultural technology and contraception to the extent that they have.

+# National population

+If you want to understand the world, it helps to have an idea of how many people live in all the various places.
+[According to Lawrence Krauss](https://quillette.com/2020/11/23/why-is-scientific-illiteracy-so-acceptable/) about thirty-five person of his students at Yale think the United States has less than ten million inhabitants.
+If it's that bad at Yale, it's probably much worse in the general population.
+So here's a brief rule of thumb, and some suggested best practices.

+First, global population: a bit under 8 billion.
+So any group of 80 million people is about 1\% of the world.

+First, it's good to have some idea about the big groupings of humans that are around a billion or two people.
+Two countries: China, and India, each have more than a billion people: about 1.4 billion for both.
+The entire continent of Africa likewise has about 1.4 billion people.
+While "Europe" is a little fuzzy to define, it has about 700 million -- so India and China are each about twice the size of Europe by population.

+North America has little under 600 million inhabitants -- this includes Mexico and Central America.
+Meanwhile, South America has about 430 million inhabitants.
+On the other hand, if you want to divide the Americas into English-speaking countries and Latin America, there's about 370 million Americans and Canadians and 650 million people in Latin America.
+There's about 600 million people in the Middle East and North Africa.

+The Middle East, incidentally, is not where most Muslims live.
+There are about 1.8 billion Muslims, making that religion just a bit smaller than the 2.3 billion Christians.
+And the 4.1 million Muslims and Christians, therefore, make up a little over half the world.
+The next largest groups are Hinduism, with 1.2 billion adherents -- this group is largely but not entirely coterminous with the population of India -- and 500 million Buddhists, about half in China, with the rest elsewhere.
+All other religions are considerably smaller.

+Let's return to countries.
+After India and China, the largest country is the United States, with 330 million people.
+For quick mental math, you can round it to 320, which has the advantage of being divisible by 80, which is about how long people in the United States live.
+So, dividing across ages, we could very roughly guess that are about 4 million one-year-olds, four million two-year-olds, etc. How many high-schoolers?
+Well, that's a four-year period, so about 16 million.
+Real numbers will vary, but that should give a rough sense of proportion.

+Moving quickly through the next countries, Indonesia, Pakistan, and Brazil all have between two and three hundred million inhabitants.
+Bangladesh and Russia have about 170 and 150, respectively.
+Mexico and Japan are near 125 million.
+The Philipines, DRC, Egypt, Ethiopia, and Vietnam all have about 100 million, while Iran, Turkey, and Germany are all at about 80.
+France, the UK, Thailand, Italy, Thailand, South Africa, and Tanzania are all in the ballpark of 60 million.

+Everything else is smaller.

 # Pinker, Steven

 Steven Pinker, in addition to his career as a psycholinguist, wrote _The Better